JuanVDW/PCNSE/User-ID.md

     * An agent can only monitor one domain; for multiple domains, multiple agents would be needed.
     * Anyone who accesses file and printer shares also have their connections in the log read to map to their user ID
 * User-ID can be configured to use WMI to probe windows system
-    * This is useful for laptops and devices that may change IP's semi-frequently.
+    * This is useful for laptops and devices that may change IP's semi-frequently
     * NetBIOS is option and supported
     * WMI Probes are performed every 20 minutes (default)
 * Global Protect